 Leading Organizational Change

-This comprehensive document on leading organizational change is researched and written by Arthur Carmazzi, Global top 10 Organizational Culture and Leadership Consultant and Keynote Speaker and developer of the “Culture Evolution” organizational culture change consulting initiative
+This comprehensive document on leading organizational change is researched and written by Arthur Carmazzi, Globally ranked as the #4 Organizational Culture thought leader and #10 in Leadership for 2020.
+As an active Consultant, Coach, Keynote Speaker, and developer of the “Culture Evolution” organizational culture change consulting initiative, he is constantly involved in real-world problems as organizational development solutions and working with the C Team to ensure sustainable business excellence.

 Each organizational change process has two elements: